César-François de Saussure

+Biography

-He was baptised in Lausanne, Pays de Vaud, Switzerland, the eldest son of a minister of the Reform Church, François-Louis de Saussure, and his wife, Jeanne-Emilie.
-After the death of his father in 1724, Saussure went travelling for fifteen years, arriving in London on 24 May 1725.
-He stayed there until October 1729.
-He travelled to Turkey and Switzerland before again staying in London from 1738 to 1740.
+Saussure was born in Lausanne, Vaud, Switzerland, the eldest son of François-Louis de Saussure, a minister of the Reformed Church, and Jeanne Emilie "Elisabeth" Gaudard.
+He was a member of the prominent Saussure family.
+After the death of his father in 1724, Saussure went travelling for fifteen years.
+He arrived in London on 24 May 1725, staying there until October 1729.

+Nicknamed "the Turk" (le Turc), Saussure lived in Constantinople from 1729 to 1732, where he worked as a secretary to George Hay, 8th Earl of Kinnoull, the British ambassador to the Ottoman Empire.
+From 1732 to 1735 he was in Rodosto (now Tekirdağ, Turkey), on the Sea of Marmara, in the service of the exiled Prince of Transylvania Francis II Rákóczi.
+Saussure travelled to London once more in 1738 and joined a masonic lodge the following year.
+He returned to Lausanne in 1740.
+Back in Switzerland, Saussure devoted himself to writing accounts of his travels, his memoirs, as well as historical works, and served in multiple public offices in his hometown, including that of métral.
+He died in Lausanne on 8 March 1783.
-After returning to Switzerland, Saussure wrote down his travelling experiences.
-These were not published for over a century, when they were edited by two of his descendants.

-Henri de Saussure (1708-1761), a younger brother of César-François de Saussure, emigrated from Lausanne to the English colony of South Carolina about 1730.
+Saussure's travelogues were not published for over a century, when they were edited by two of his descendants.
+Henri de Saussure (1708-1761), a younger brother of César de Saussure, emigrated from Lausanne to the English colony of South Carolina around 1730.
 Between them, the brothers maintained a correspondence for nearly 30 years.
 Largely unpublished, the surviving letters between César and his brother in America are now in university-affiliated archives in Lausanne and Geneva.